Snapshots and Clones

 Sample Output

-Mount the NVMe device to a mounting point on the client.
+Mount the SSD device to a mounting point on the client.

 Make sure the e2fsprogs package is installed.
 If not: yum install e2fsprogs.

-Put some data into the mounted NVMe disk.
+Put some data into the mounted SSD disk.

 Create a file using the dd command: